fort-nix/nix-bitcoin/examples/README.md

 ```
 See [`run-tests.sh`](../test/run-tests.sh) for a complete documentation.

 ### Real-world example
 Check the [server repo](https://github.com/fort-nix/nixbitcoin.org) for https://nixbitcoin.org
 to see the configuration of a nix-bitcoin node that's used in production.

 The commands in `shell.nix` allow you to locally run the node in a VM or container.

+### Flakes

+Flakes make it easy to include `nix-bitcoin` in an existing NixOS config.
+The [flakes example](./flakes/flake.nix) shows how to use `nix-bitcoin` as an input to a system flake.

+Run `nix run` or `nix run .#vm` from the nix-bitcoin root directory to start an example
+nix-bitcoin node VM.
+This command is defined by the nix-bitcoin flake (in [flake.nix](../flake.nix)).